gomorpheus/morpheus-apidoc/source/includes/_projects.md

-instances |  | Instances, Array of objects having an id servers |  | Servers, Array of objects having an id clouds |  | Clouds, Array of objects having an id
+instances |  | Instances, Array of objects having an id servers |  | Servers, Array of objects having an id clouds |  | Clouds, Array of objects having an id resources |  | Resources, Array of objects having an id.
+These are discovered AccountResource records that do not belong to known instances or servers.

 ## Update a Project